codecraft3r/minecraft-club-site/technic-pack-install.md

 ## Technic Modpack Installation Instructions

-**Step 1:** Copy the technic link of the desired pack from #active-packs and paste it into the technic launcher's search bar
+**Step 1:** Copy the technic link of the desired pack from #active-packs (or #legacy-library if it's a legacy pack) and paste it into the technic launcher's search bar

 ![Where is the search bar?](/assets/technic-install-1.png)